 The amount of assets required to satisfy the revised financial requirements of the PMIERs at any point in time will be affected by many factors, including macro-economic conditions, the size and composition of our eligible mortgage insurers' mortgage insurance portfolio at the point in time, and the amount of risk ceded to reinsurers that may be deducted in our calculation of "minimum required assets."
-The Company's eligible mortgage insurers satisfied the PMIERs' financial requirements as of December 31, 2017.

-The Company's U.S. mortgage insurance subsidiaries are subject to detailed regulation by their domiciliary and primary regulators, the Wisconsin Office of the Commissioner of Insurance ("Wisconsin OCI") for Arch Mortgage Insurance Company and Arch Mortgage Guaranty Company, the North Carolina Department of Insurance ("NC DOI") for United Guaranty Residential Insurance Company, and by state insurance departments in each state in which they are licensed.
+The Company's U.S. mortgage insurance subsidiaries are subject to detailed regulation by their domiciliary and primary regulators, the Wisconsin Office of the Commissioner of Insurance ("Wisconsin OCI") for Arch Mortgage Insurance

+Company and Arch Mortgage Guaranty Company, the North Carolina Department of Insurance ("NC DOI") for United Guaranty Residential Insurance Company, and by state insurance departments in each state in which they are licensed.
 As mandated by state insurance laws, mortgage insurers are generally mono-line companies restricted to writing a single type of insurance business, such as mortgage insurance business.
 Each company is subject to either Wisconsin or North Carolina statutory requirements as to payment of dividends.
 Generally, both Wisconsin and North Carolina law precludes any dividend before giving at least 30 days' notice to the Wisconsin OCI or NC DOI, as applicable, and prohibits paying any dividend unless it is fair and reasonable to do so.
 In addition, the state regulators and the GSEs limit or restrict our eligible mortgage insurers' ability to pay stockholder dividends or otherwise return capital to shareholders.
-Under North Carolina law, United Guaranty Residential Insurance Company can declare a maximum of approximately \$302.7 million of dividends during 2018 subject to the approval of the NC DOI.
+Under respective states law, our U.S. mortgage subsidiaries can declare a maximum of approximately \$324.4 million of dividends during 2019.
 In certain instances, approval by the GSEs would be required for dividends or other forms of return of capital to shareholders due to the requirements under PMIERs, including the minimum required assets imposed on our eligible mortgage insurers by the GSEs.
 Such dividend would result in an increase in available capital at Arch U.S. MI Holdings Inc., a subsidiary of Arch-U.S.